MohamedGadia/Green-Defend-Graduation-Project/README.md

 to optimize performance.
 - Utilized TensorFlow and Keras libraries, incorporating techniques like Early Stopping and Model Checkpoint to prevent overfitting and optimize performance.
 - Evaluated using precision, recall, F1-score, and confusion matrix.
+- Integrated the model into a mobile and web application for real-time disease detection.
 - Earned an A+ grade

 ---